alex-cg3/university-app-test/README.md

 University App project using Materialize css.
+Some functionalities are not finished.